martinic/ember-cli-markdown-editor/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/martinic/ember-cli-markdown-editor/graphs/contributors).

 ## Changelog
+* **0.3.0**
+  - Reworked to Octane syntax.
+  - Update ember-cli to 3.28.4
+  - Update bootstrap to bootstrap 5.1.3
+  - Update ember-intl to v5.7.0
 * **0.2.0**
   - Integration of ember-svg-jar
   - Removed Font Awesome from requirements and Installation